- Written by Dr.Mehmet Demircioglu

 Do not use fingernails.
 Do not massage the recipient area early.
 Do not apply a thick layer and leave it because it feels safer.
 Heavy product can attract lint, dust, sweat, and pillow contact.
 It can also make the next wash harder.

-How should product advice fit with your own protocol?
+Product advice must fit your own protocol

 I judge product advice by timing, skin condition, ingredients, and how much touching it requires.
 A clinic that simply says to put anything soothing on the scalp without looking at the healing stage is oversimplifying the problem.
 A more careful answer separates donor comfort from recipient protection.